 We saw so many things, but my favorite section was the dinosaurs.

-Every New Yorker should check out the AMNH at least once – you never know what you might learn!
+Every New Yorker should visit the Museum of Natural History at least once – you never know what you might learn!